 Soak up the sunshine while taking your kids on a hike!
-There are many trails and parks in the Austin area, but some of our favorite family-friendly ones are Zilker Park, McKinney Falls State Park, Wild Basin Wilderness Preserve, and Pedernales Falls State Park.
+There are many trails and parks in the Austin area, but some of our favorite family-friendly parks are Zilker Park, McKinney Falls State Park, Wild Basin Wilderness Preserve, and Pedernales Falls State Park.

 Inner Space Cavern.
 Credit Dr. Richard Wills.

-Explore the Nearby Texas Hill Country
+Day Trip to the Nearby Texas Hill Country

 Fest with the Best

 Some of Austin’s most iconic events take place in springtime.
 ABC Kite Fest, March 27-28, is the nation's oldest kite festival (event details TBA).
 Rodeo Austin's private youth events will be held throughout March (fair and rodeo have been cancelled for 2021).
 The Jourdan-Bachman Pioneer Farm hosts regular events and workshops throughout the season.
 The annual, family-friendly St. Patrick’s Day Festival will host virtual live music from both Austin and Ireland on March 17.
 Circuit of The Americas will welcome race fans from May 21-23 with the NASCAR Cup Series.
 Find more events on our website.